 Photo finish images are becoming more common.
-And since they not are what they might seem to be, so some explanations might be useful.
-The following is therefore a description of how a photo finish is created and interpreted.
-It is hopefully useful both if you want to time an event yourself, or if you just are an interested spectator how want to understand the photo finishes that are published.
+And since they are not what they might seem to be, so some explanations might be useful.
+The following is, therefore, a description of how a photo finish is created and interpreted.
+It is hopefully useful both if you want to time an event yourself, or if you just are an interested spectator that want to understand the photo finishes that are published.

 The first and most important thing to realize is that a photo finish image not is a “frozen moment in time” like a conventional photo, but rather something in between a photo and a video.
 The camera in a photo finish equipment continuously takes very narrow (often only 1 pixel wide) images of the finish line.
 These image slices are then placed beside each other and blended to create the photo finish.
 Below you can see three conventional photos taken at a 0.1s interval and how they relate to the composited photo finish (for clarity the slice width is much exaggerated).

 In the example above the camera had a vertical resolution of 720 pixels and the slices were 25 px wide and captured at 60 fps.
 This means that 1 pixel horizontally represents 1/25*60 = 0.667 ms in time.
-This allow us (or rather the computer) to measure distances on the image and convert it to time lines that give the time for each runner.
+This allows us (or rather the computer) to measure distances on the image and convert it to timelines that give the time for each runner.
 Note that the wide slices and low frame rate only is used to make it easier to visualize.
-In practice the slices are smaller and the frame rate higher (SprintTimer 240 fps, high en systems >1000 fps).
+In practice, the slices are smaller and the frame rate higher (SprintTimer 240 fps, high en systems >1000 fps).

 Where the line should be placed differs according to the rules in each sport.